-Becoming a parent has changed so many things in my life, as one would expect.
+Becoming a parent has changed many things in my life, as one would expect.
 Like so many others, I feel a constant responsibility to make the right choices and decisions, in all the areas that impact my daughter.
-I know I will not always succeed, and I am resigned to that, but I always try to do my best.
+I know I will not always succeed, but I always try to do my best.
 Luckily, there are a lot of people, organisations or even brands out there to help, with their piece of wisdom, their recommendations and their products – any help is welcome when keeping a newborn alive is the focus of your days!

 Add to that I moved from the UK – which is still under the EU laws that I broadly trust but wish were even more strict – to the US which I would sum up as “the land led by lobbies” – so where I expect all regulations to actually be quite more relaxed than back home.
 It makes it all a bit more difficult as labels vary, and it is not always easy to identify which labels or denominations are the official ones and which one are just a bit of marketing magic dust.